The 6 Different “From” Addresses Inside Every Email

 It asks:

-“Do the visible sender, the hidden sender, and the sending servers all agree in a way that proves this is legitimate?”
+“Do the visible sender, the delivery sender (MAIL FROM), and the sending servers align in a way that proves legitimacy?”

-When those identities don’t align, systems start to treat the message as suspicious.
+When those identities don’t align properly, systems treat the message as suspicious.

 The takeaway